algosup/2023-2024-project-3-virtual-processor-team-7/documents/technical/technicalSpecifications.md

 **`Documents/Management`** Contains all the documents related to the management of the project such as :

-`notion.md` Contains all the information about the project such as the KPI's, the gantt chart, the task list and the weekly reports.
+`notion.md` Contains all the information about the project such as the KPIs, the Gantt chart, the task list and the weekly reports.

 **`documents/management/images`** Contains all the images for the management documents.